 Planting a Fall Vegetable Garden in San Diego

 If you love to garden, you are very lucky to live in San Diego where you can grow a variety of seasonal vegetables and plants all year long.
 For fall, it’s best to plant vegetables that thrive well in the cooler weather, and luckily there are a lot of delicious options.
-Here is a list of recommended fall vegetables to plant this month, along with their health benefits and planting tips.
+Here is a list of recommended items for your fall vegetable garden in San Diego, along with their health benefits and planting tips.

 Health Benefits: Besides being a delicious addition to many foods and sauces, Garlic is known as a sickness-fighter, with properties that help fight colds.
 It can help lower cholesterol, improve the look of your skin, and contribute to better blood pressure.

 Planting Tips: Set cloves root-side down in well-drained soil in a sunny location.
 Your garlic will be ready in about 9 months!

 Health Benefits: This delicious green veggie is high in vitamins A, C, K, B9, and E, plus iron, fiber, calcium, and protein.
 If that’s not enough to convince you to add it to your garden, broccoli is also a great source of antioxidants, may reduce inflammation, and may aid in blood sugar control (thanks to its fiber and antioxidants).